Jessica Campbell could be candidate as an assistant in Seattle, new Kraken coach Dan Bylsma says

-SEATTLE — New Seattle Kraken coach Dan Bylsma said current Coachella Valley assistant coach Jessica Campbell could be a candidate for a similar position with the NHL club.
+SEATTLE — (AP) — New Seattle Kraken coach Dan Bylsma said current Coachella Valley assistant coach Jessica Campbell could be a candidate for a similar position with the NHL club.

 Bylsma has been the head coach at Coachella Valley for the past two seasons with Campbell as one of his assistants.
 Bylsma said Campbell and fellow Coachella Valley assistant Stu Bickell will be among a group in consideration for a role with the Kraken.